 Sh*t Happens – Prepare For The Rainy Day

 It does not take a rocket scientist to assume that when strangers are staying at other strangers’ homes, one bad thing may happen one time.
 Airbnb should have assumed that this day would come.
 It doesn’t mean that it will, but you need to plan for the worst and hope for the best.
 Regardless of your business, you need to assume that something can happen.
 Prepare for how you would handle it.

 PR 101 is that if there is a story out there, address it yourself before it runs wild.
 The most baffling aspect to me is that this incident happened in June and we are hearing about it in July.
 Why would Airbnb not have handled this themselves?
 Assuming that this type of news is going to never surface is a naivety to delusional.

 When this happened, they should have announced it themselves along with new security measurements to assure that they are doing everything they can to ensure the safety of their customers.
 A heartfelt apology even if sincere should not have been released this week.
 That was four weeks too late.
 A month later and the story is no longer yours and there is no way to shape it.
 They have lost all control and now await what happens next.
 That is an unnerving seat.

 Have a Crisis Strategy In Place

-Now this one incident is unlikely to take down the company, I certainly hope it doesn’t.
+Now, this one incident is unlikely to take down the company, I certainly hope it doesn’t.
 I know several friends that have used it with raving results.
-But their should have been a set strategy in place just for handling this.
+But there should have been a set strategy in place just for handling this.
 And it appears there wasn’t.
 Airbnb is obviously working with law enforcement and I’m sure doing everything they can to try and capture the culprits.
-But even if they catch the evil doers all is not back to being right in the world.
+But even if they catch the evildoers all is not back to being right in the world.
 Bad people exist and sometimes do bad things.
 This could easily happen again and they need to assume it will.

 Assuming that someday something bad could happen is not being a pessimist.
 It’s not being untrustworthy of your fellow man.
 It’s just protecting your business.